 Skip advert

 Advertisement

-The fourth-generation Honda Jazz aims to attract buyers interested in better fuel economy, up-to-date connectivity and reasonable running costs.
+The fourth-generation Honda Jazz aims to attract buyers interested in better fuel economy, up-to-date connectivity, and reasonable running costs.
 Does it succeed?
-For the most part, yes – it’s super-efficient, agile and should hold its value well.
+For the most part, yes – and it should hold its value well, too.

-The Honda Jazz has been around since 2002 in the UK, and over the intervening years its mix of practicality, reliability and low running costs has won a loyal band of repeat customers, who will swear by all of the unassuming supermini’s aforementioned characteristics.
+The Honda Jazz has been around since 2002 in the UK, and over the intervening years, its mix of practicality, reliability and low running costs has won a loyal band of repeat customers.

 Advertisement - Article continues below

-All well and good, but the Jazz’s unassuming nature has made it hard to reach customers outside the group of buyers of a certain age and outlook who have traditionally homed in on the little Honda’s common-sense qualities.
+But the Jazz’s unassuming nature has made it hard to reach customers outside that loyal band of buyers who have homed in on the little Honda’s common-sense qualities.

-The latest model introduced in 2020 is the fourth generation, and whereas in Japan it’s available with 1.3-litre petrol or 1.5-litre petrol-hybrid power, here in Europe the 1.5-litre e:HEV variant is the only option.
-That decision is in line with Honda’s stated intention to eliminate conventional powertrains from its European line-up – something it has nearly achieved, with the Civic Type-R the sole petrol-only model in the Honda range – so don’t hold your breath for a cheaper petrol version here.
+The latest model introduced in 2020 is the fourth generation, and whereas in Japan it’s available with 1.3-litre petrol or 1.5-litre hybrid power, here in the UK, it’s the hybrid e:HEV variant that’s the only option.
+That decision is in line with Honda’s stated intention to eliminate conventional powertrains from its European line-up – something it has nearly achieved, with the Civic Type-R the sole petrol-only model in the Honda range.

+Skip advert